LOGESH443/Dudebot/README.md

 # Dude Interaction bot
-A simple bot that will help you to come out from Loneliness and make it more fun.
+A simple bot that will help you to calculate Age, Arithmethic problems and make it more fun.

 ## Syntax
 ```